wallarm/product-documentation/docs/user-guides/settings/integrations/webhook-examples/logstash-qradar.md

 ### QRadar configuration (optional)

 In QRadar, the log source is configured.
-It helps to easily find Logstash logs in the list of all logs in QRadar, and can also be used for further log filtering.
+It helps easily find Logstash logs in the list of all logs in QRadar, and can also be used for further log filtering.
 The log source is configured as follows:

 * **Log Source Name**: `Logstash`
 * **Log Source Description**: `Logs from Logstash`